amonks/gbclient/src/md/gifbooth.md

 The website is a thing by [Andrew Monks](//monks.co).

+For inquiries about getting GIFbooth set up at your event please [reach out](mailto:pablo@studiostudio.nyc)!

 #### Privacy Policy

 If you share a gif, we may send cookies to your computer or mobile device to facilitate connecting to other platforms (like Facebook or Twitter)